5 Things to Include in a Travel Nurse Contract

 • Number of shifts per week.

 You can also add “total contracted hours” to detail how many hours the nurse will work.
-For example, the nurse is expected to work 288 hours on an 8-week travel nurse contract.
+For example, the nurse would be expected to work 288 hours for 8-week travel nurse contracts.
 If the facility promises guaranteed hours, include it here.
 This means the nurse can pick up a shift in the event of a cancellation.

 Tip: This is a good place to specify who does the scheduling.
 Let the nurse know whether they’re expected to self-schedule or if their shifts are set by someone else.